The Importance of HVAC Maintenance

 Cleaning the Ductwork

-In most instances, cleaning ductwork isn’t an easy task that requires the help of professional equipment and techniques.
-However, there are some things you can do regularly to make sure your ducts are clean and functioning well.
-To prevent dust and allergens from accumulating in the ducts, you should change your filter regularly.
-This can also help stop the clogging that could result in a lower efficiency of the system and higher energy costs.
+In most instances, cleaning ductwork is not an easy job and requires expert equipment and techniques.
+However, there are a few actions you can take on a regular basis to make sure your ducts are clean and functioning well.
+First, you should change your filter regularly to prevent dust and allergens from accumulating into the ducts.
+This will also help to prevent clogging, which can cause a decrease in efficiency and higher energy costs.

-Ducts that aren’t cleaned on a regular basis can be filled with a wide variety of pollutants, including dust, pet dander, and pollen.
-These particles can cause a flare-up of allergies and respiratory conditions particularly for children and the elderly.
-Moisture in ductwork can also cause the growth of mold which releases spores in the air and can cause health issues for those with respiratory issues.
+Ducts that are not regularly cleaned are likely to be contaminated with a variety of contaminants, including dust, pet dander and pollen.
+These particles can exacerbate allergies and respiratory conditions particularly in children and the elderly.
+In addition, moisture in ductwork may cause the growth of mold which releases spores in the air and poses health risks for those who suffer from respiratory ailments.

 Check the Compressor